 But the name that we give is that it’s our company that is published.
 But when it comes to self-publishing as such, we never take the credit, we give all the name and everything to whoever is publishing.
 The name that comes up is the author itself.

 He is the one who’s publishing, so right now, I’m not focusing on traditional publishing at all.
-I’ll be playing around with subsidiary and the self-publishing part if the other ones complete, right.
+I’ll be playing around with the subsidiary and the self-publishing part if the other ones are complete, right.

 So you know, whenever his name has to show up, even in the publishing areas, that is what he wants to give, otherwise, it will be published in our name.
 And as I respect publishing houses, who is publishing it, this will be displayed.
 So we’re clear on that.